London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 By participating in the MedTech Venture Builder your venture will:

-• Have moved to its next value inflection point in commercial terms
+• Have moved to its next value inflection point in commercial and clinical terms

 • Have validated and strengthened its technology's commercial viability